robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Generating documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Libdoc can generate documentation in HTML (for humans) and XML (for tools)
+Libdoc can generate documentation in HTML (for humans) and XML or JSON (for tools)
 formats.
 The file where to write the documentation is specified as the second
 argument after the library/resource name or path, and the output format is
 got from the output file extension by default.